FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Scaling** :

+* **Sigmoid activation function** : A more granular step function when compared to the 'Step activiation function', which provides additional information that allows for determining how close the function was to 'activating or 'deactivating

+* **Softmax activation function** : An activation function used for classification that outputs a confidence score for each class (probability distribution)

 * **Step activation function** : A function that causes the neuron to fire and output a 1 if the *weights x inputs + bias* results in a value greater than 0, outherwise it will output 0

-* **Sigmoid activation function** : A more granular step function when compared to the 'Step activiation function', which provides additional information that allows for determining how close the function was to 'activating or 'deactivating

 * **Supervised learning** : A form of machine learning where a pre-established and labeled data set can be used to train the model